TL;DR

 - You prefer open-source, self-hosted tooling with no subscription costs

-- Your team already has strong architectural decision-making and needs execution speed, not planning help
+- Your team has strong architectural decision-making and needs execution speed, not planning help

 Choose Tekk.coach if: